What To Look For In A Used Regenerative Thermal OxidizerMarch 25, 2019

 Important for volume turn-down and idle operation

-Is the RTO skid mounted with little welding required in the field?
+Is the RTO skid mounted with little welding required for installation?

 Ease of installation will result in lower turnkey cost.